 Pregnant females 19 years plus 11 mg

 Zinc is found in many different types of food in different amounts.
 However, some foods are much higher in zinc.
-Best food sources of zinc include:
+Food sources of zinc include:

 - Pumpkin seeds

-However, since zinc is rarely added to the soil as part of fertilizer, the amount of zinc in foods is highly variable.
-Including such foods in your diet can help prevent zinc deficiency.
+Rarely added to the soil as part of fertilizer, the amount of zinc in foods is highly variable.
+Include the above foods in your diet, you can help prevent zinc deficiency.
 Adding the above foods should help your body recover naturally from a zinc deficiency.
-However, in case of poor zinc absorption, you should consider taking zinc supplements.
+In case of poor zinc absorption, you should consider taking zinc supplements.
 Oysters are an exceptional source of zinc and have been mentioned in folk medicine as helpful to sex drive.

 Zinc Deficiency Symptoms